 An interview with Marco Stefani (Head of Software Engineering

-We met up with Marco Stefani, Head of Engineering in Bitrock, in order to understand his point of view and vision related to software development today.
-A good opportunity to explore closely the key points of the Bitrock technology experience, and to better understand the features that a developer must have to become part of this team.
+We met up with Marco Stefani, Head of Software Engineering at Bitrock, in order to understand his point of view and vision related to software development today.
+A good opportunity to explore the key points of Bitrock technology experience, and to better understand the features that a developer must have to become part of this team.

-Marco Stefani (Head of Engineering @Bitrock) interviewed by Luca Lanza (Corporate Strategist @Databiz Group).s
+Marco Stefani (Head of Engineering @Bitrock) interviewed by Luca Lanza (Corporate Strategist @Databiz Group).

 1) How has the approach to software development evolved over time, and what does it mean to be a software developer today in this company?

 When I started working, in the typical enterprise environment the developer was required to code all day long, test his work a little bit, and then pass it to somebody else who would package and deploy it.
 The tests were done by some other unit, and if some bug was found it was reported back to the developer.
 No responsibility was taken by developers after they thought the software was ready ("It works on my machine").

 Releases to production were rare and painful, because nobody was really in charge.

 In the last years we have seen a radical transformation in the way of working in this industry, thanks to the Agile methodologies and practices.
 XP, Scrum and DevOps shifted the focus of developers on quality, commitment and control of the whole life cycle of software: developers don't just write source code, they own the code.